shotgunsoftware/python-api/docs/cookbook/tasks/task_dependencies.rst

      ...

 Because the "Anm" Task ``start_date`` depends on the ``due_date`` of the "Layout" Task, this change creates a dependency violation.
-The update succeeds, but ShotGrid has also set the ``dependency_violation`` field to ``True`` and has also updated the ``pinned`` field to ``True``.
+The update succeeds, but Flow Production Tracking has also set the ``dependency_violation`` field to ``True`` and has also updated the ``pinned`` field to ``True``.

 The ``pinned`` field simply means that if the upstream Task(s) are moved, the "Anm" Task will no